Sagrantino: Australia

 Sagrantino was first brought into Australia in 1998 by the Chalmers Nursery, and the first wine to be produced in Australia was the Chalmers 2004 vintage from their vineyard in Euston, New South Wales.
 Figures are hard to obtain for such a small segment of the Australian wine industry, but one source estimated about 20 ha of Sagrantino vineyards in 2010.
 Sagrantino is grown in small lots right across Australia; wines are made in South Australia by Lou Miranda, d'Arenberg, Olivers Taranga and Mitolo, in Victoria by Pizzini, Andrew Peace and Chalmers, and as far north as the Granite Belt region of Queensland by Symphony Hill and Balancing Rock.
 Australian Sagrantino wines tend to be more immediately approachable and "fruit-driven" with less ageing used, and winemakers employing various techniques to moderate the high tannins present in the grape.

 United States

-Sagrantino is being grown in small areas in the United States mainly in California, but also in Washington, Texas and North Carolina.
+Sagrantino is being grown in small areas in the United States mainly in California, but also in Washington, Texas, North Carolina, and Sonoita Arizona.
 Producers such as DaVero, Benessere, Clesi, Raffaldini, and Messina Hof are growing and vinifying Sagrantino as a result of trialling grape varieties that handle hotter and drier conditions than Cabernet Sauvignon and other traditionally grown varieties.

+Brazil

+Sagrantino is grown on small properties in southern Brazil, in the region of Faria Lemos, a district of the municipality of Bento Gonçalves, Rio Grande do Sul.